passionweb-manuel-schnabel/mollie_api_example/README.md

         ],
     ],

-Otherwise you can build
-an Extbase RouteEnhancer, generate the uri for the Mollie API request and add the paremeter to the `paymentreturnAction` within the `MollieController`.
+Otherwise, you can build an Extbase RouteEnhancer, generate the uri for the Mollie API request and add the parameter to the `paymentreturnAction` within the `MollieController`.

 ## Extension settings